cont2lex/cont2lex.github.io/README.md

 Sample** to download: [Available here](files/cont2lex-samples.csv)

 ** We thank one anonymous reviewer's comment that we should indicate the offset of w1 and w2, so that we can avoid the duplication of w1 and w2 in one sentence.
-The full version will be made public when this issue is addressed.
+The full version will be made public when this issue is addressed. (very soon in Feb!)

+Contact: Please contact Yisong with miaoyisong@gmail.com if you want a corpus leaving that issue unsolved.
+Thanks!